tom-howard/ros/content/amr31001/lab1.md

     Have a look at the code to work out how much time the robot will currently spend performing each state.

-1. In order to achieve a *truly* square motion profile you'll need to adjust the timings, or the robot's velocity, or both.
-Edit the code so that the robot actually follows a square motion path!
+1. The aim here is to make the robot follow a **1m x 1m square** motion path.
+In order to properly achieve this you'll need to adjust the timings, or the robot's velocity, or both.
+Edit the code so that the robot actually follows a **1m x 1m square motion path**!

 **For the experts(!):**

-1. How could you adapt the code further to change the motion profile?
-Make a copy of the code using the `cp` command:
+How could you adapt the code further to achieve some more interesting motion profiles?

+1. First, make a copy of the `move_square.py` code using the `cp` command:

     ***
     **TERMINAL 2:**